koalaman/shellcheck/shellcheck.1.md

 **-S**\ *SEVERITY*,\ **--severity=***severity*

-:   Specify maximum severity of errors to consider.
+:   Specify minimum severity of errors to consider.
 Valid values are *error*,
     *warning*, *info* and *style*.
 The default is *style*.

 **-s**\ *shell*,\ **--shell=***shell*